Employees can arrange to salary sacrifice the following eligible items administered by the Payroll Services team:

+The information contained is privileged and confidential and is provided to employees of Flinders University on the understanding that it neither represents nor is intended to be advice, or that the University is engaged in rendering any advice.
 The University, its officers, employees and agents or others involved in the preparation of the Flinders University Salary Packaging Guide expressly disclaim all and any contractual, tortious or other form of liability to any person in respect of the Guide and any consequences arising from its use by any person in reliance upon the whole or any part of its contents, and in any subsequent versions.

 If you are not a Flinders University employee, you are hereby notified that the dissemination, distribution, copy or use of this information and other collateral documentation is strictly prohibited.